-Alawatu is a midwife in her local health clinic in the Coki village of Boffel.
+Alawatu is a midwife in her local health clinic in Bofel village near the Coki Epicentre, Senegal.

 After the women have given birth, Alawatu takes them back to the clinic in Boffel where she cares for them until they are ready to go home.
 The new mothers and babies get a check-up visit every Monday by staff from the clinic and The Hunger Project organises community discussions, cooking demonstrations and talks on various health, sanitation and hygiene issues.